-Core Criteria Monitoring Criteria Responsible Party Cement mixing will occur in a designated area on an impervious layer (e.g. plastic or cement mixing pit).
+Core Criteria Monitoring Criteria Cement mixing will occur in a designated area on an impervious layer (e.g. plastic or cement mixing pit).
 The runoff water will be contained for re-use in cement mixing or disposed of to the waste water system.
 Contaminated water will not be dispersed to the environment.
-Visual inspection of cement mixing site CER Unused cement bags will be stored in an area not exposed to the weather and packed neatly to prevent hardening or leakage of cement.
-Cement lay down area CER No paint products may be disposed of on the site.
+Visual inspection of cement mixing site Unused cement bags will be stored in an area not exposed to the weather and packed neatly to prevent hardening or leakage of cement.
+Cement lay down area No paint products may be disposed of on the site.
 All paint containers will be removed from the site.
 Disposal record to proof that containers have been removed to a licensed hazardous waste landfill site.
-CER Oil based paints and chemical additives and cleaners (e.g. thinners and turpentine) will be strictly controlled.
+Oil based paints and chemical additives and cleaners (e.g. thinners and turpentine) will be strictly controlled.
 Disposal record to proof that containers have been removed to a licensed hazardous waste landfill site.
-CER A painting control work instruction must be established for the site, including disposal of material and the washing of brushes / rollers.
+A painting control work instruction must be established for the site, including disposal of material and the washing of brushes / rollers.
 No contaminated water or solvents may be disposed of to the veld.
 Sign off from ECO.
-CER The Contractor may not store in above ground containers a combined volume of fuel equal to or greater than 30 cubic meters on the site without the appropriate Environmental Authorisation.
+The Contractor may not store in above ground containers a combined volume of fuel equal to or greater than 30 cubic meters on the site without the appropriate Environmental Authorisation.
 All fuel storage areas will be bunded to contain at least 110 % of the volume stored and will be provided with a hard impervious surface.
 Site photographs and intermittent observations.
-CER The Contractor will ensure that there is a supply of absorbent material (e.g. sawdust, supazorb) readily available to absorb, breakdown and where possible encapsulate minor hydrocarbon spillage.
+The Contractor will ensure that there is a supply of absorbent material (e.g. sawdust, supazorb) readily available to absorb, breakdown and where possible encapsulate minor hydrocarbon spillage.
 The amount and type of absorbent material will be appropriate to the volumes of hydrocarbons kept on site.
 Each construction must have a spill kit available during all times.
 Site photographs and intermittent observations.
-CER Potential pollutants will be kept, stored, and used in such a manner that any escaped pollutants can be contained and the water table not endangered (e.g. bunded hydrocarbon storage area).
+Potential pollutants will be kept, stored, and used in such a manner that any escaped pollutants can be contained and the water table not endangered (e.g. bunded hydrocarbon storage area).
 Bund walls must be of a sufficient height to contain at least 110% of the volume of any materials stored within the bunded area.
 Site photographs and intermittent observations.
-CER

-Core Criteria Monitoring Criteria Responsible Party Absorbent material will be spread on all areas where oil spills are expected for the duration of the construction phase.
-This material is to be removed post-construction and disposed of in a responsible manner.
-Soils contaminated by minor hydrocarbon spills should be removed immediately to a designated hazardous waste storage bin to be removed off site and disposed of at a licensed hazardous waste disposal facility.
-The waste and water manager is to be informed of the procedure.
+Core Criteria Monitoring Criteria Pollution prevention and management measures are to be implemented throughout the site and should be concentrated at high risk locations.
+In the event of spillages of hazardous substances the appropriate clean up and disposal measures are to be implemented.
+These measures area to be detailed in the Contractors Method Statement for approval by the Engineer.
 Disposal records and intermittent observations.
-CER Hazardous materials will be disposed of at registered sites or handed to registered hazardous waste disposal facilities for disposal / recycling.
-Disposal records CER The Contractor will notify the ECO immediately of any pollution incidents.
+Hazardous materials will be disposed of at registered sites or handed to registered hazardous waste disposal facilities for disposal / recycling.
+Disposal records The Contractor will notify the ECO immediately of any pollution incidents.
 Incident reports and intermittent observations.
-CER The Contractor must prevent any hazardous substance from draining into wetlands or directly into any drainage lines.
+The Contractor must prevent any hazardous substance from draining into wetlands or directly into any drainage lines.
 Visual inspections and proper storage facilities for hazardous substances.
 To be monitored in consultation with the CLO.
-CER